Awards & Scholarships

 Opal Read Price (1923-2017) a native of Jasper County, MS, earned both her B.A.
 (1949) and M.A. in English and Literature from UM (1950).
 She taught in the English department at the University of Mississippi for 5 years and later in the California School Systems for 35 years until she retired.

-Apply (click here): Online application forms are now available to students entering the final two years of undergraduate study as determined by the number of credit hours completed (typically juniors and transfer students) when the application period is open.
+Apply (click here): Online application forms will next be available to students entering the final two years of undergraduate study as determined by the number of credit hours completed (typically juniors and transfer students) in spring 2020.
+The Apply link will become active at that time

 The Dr. Lee N. Bolen, Jr. Scholarship